Setup RSpec

 - Also add

-folder from your project (there will be one calledspec
+testfolder from your project (there will be one calledspeclater).

 Configuration